BoltApp/bolt-unity-sdk/README.md

 ## 💰 Why Bolt

-Only with Bolt you get **2.1% + $0.30 on transactions**.
-More than 10x cheaper than traditional app stores which take 30% of your revenue!
+Only with Bolt you get **2.1% + $0.30 on all transactions**.
+That's 10x better than traditional app stores which take 30% of your revenue!
+That's the fair and transparent pricing you get with using Bolt.

 <p style="font-size:12px;font-style:italic;opacity:85%">
 <strong>Disclaimer:</strong> Fees are subject to change but will continue to remain highly competitive.
-See <a href="https://www.bolt.com/pricing">bolt.com/pricing</a> for up to date rates.
+See <a href="https://www.bolt.com/pricing">bolt.com/pricing</a> for up to date rates and visit  <a href="https://www.bolt.com/end-user-terms">bolt.com/end-user-terms</a> for end user terms and conditions.
 </p>

 ## 🚀 Features

-This package is a client side Unity SDK
+This open source package is a light-weight Unity SDK.
-- Bring your own storefront UI
+- Bring your own UI
 - Open webstore links directly inside your app
 - Radically cheaper payment processing rates
 - **Future:** User session management

+The SDK supports Unity versions LTS 2021.3 to Unity 6.
+Code might work for older versions of Unity but is not officially supported.

-**Have a feature request?** We are constantly improving our SDK support and looking for suggestions.
-[Join our discord](https://discord.gg/BSUp9qjtnc) and chat with our development team to help get it prioritized!
+**Have a feature request?** We are constantly improving our SDKs and looking for suggestions.
+[Join our discord](https://discord.gg/BSUp9qjtnc) and chat directly with our development team to help with our roadmap!

 ## 📦 Installation